MallaGronqvist/Jukebox/README.md

 At the same time the overloaded operators were one of the most challenging parts of this project for me.
 The function openFromFile() in Jukebox, that makes use of the overloaded operator>> posed a challenge with all the layers of overloading done in the different classes.
 All the details in the different classes had to match to make the whole work in openFromFile().
-Further, I assume that my solution of "resetting" the Album object tmpAlbum with setAlbum() and an empty vector is probably not the most elegant way to handle the situation.

-I think I also learned more about how STL containers and algorithms work and how they can be used.
+By creating this project I have learned more about how STL containers and algorithms work and how they can be used.
 For example, I found out that find() works using the operator==, and figured out that that operator had to be defined for the specific class, the objects of which were to be compared by find().